 The sandbox provides content isolation for your development kit during development, ensuring that you have a clean environment for developing and testing your title.
 The Sandbox ID identifies your sandbox.
 A console may only access one sandbox at any one time, though one sandbox may be accessed by multiple consoles.

-Sandbox IDs are case sensitive.
+Sandbox IDs are case-sensitive.

-If you are configuring your title in Partner Center, you get your Sandbox ID on the "Xbox Live" root configuration page as shown below:
+When configuring your title in Partner Center, you get your Sandbox ID on the "Xbox Live" root configuration page as shown below:

 Service Configuration ID (SCID)